-Planning for the Inuvik to Tuktoyaktuk Highway required years of research, study and analysis.
+Planning for the Inuvik Tuktoyaktuk Highway required years of research, study and analysis.
 Each section of the road had to be studied for its unique features, both above and below the surface.
-The Department of Transportation commissioned several studies, including:
+The Department of Infrastructure commissioned several studies, including:

 - Watercourse Tracking and Crossing Recommendations Table (Jan 2012) (goes over and assesses each water crossing and recommends to build culvert/bridge etc, assess fish habitat)

 - Inuvik to Tuktoyaktuk Highway - Baseline Data Acquisition Program Terrain Evaluation (aerial evaluation)

 - Terrain Analysis – Pingo study map

 - Inuvik Airport Geophysics Investigation: Final Report (permafrost)

 - Inuvik Tuktoyaktuk Highway 2013-2014 Geotechnical Investigations Program

 - Surficial Geology and Terriain Constraints – Inuvik to Tuktoyaktuk Highway

 The ITH project area spans two distinct ecoregions: the Mackenzie Delta and the Tuktoyaktuk Coastal Plain.
 The Mackenzie Delta Ecoregion is part of the Taiga Plain Ecozone and consists of the southern two-thirds portion of the Mackenzie River Delta.
 Terrain in this area is characterized by a complex network of small lakes and interconnected channels.
 North and east of the Mackenzie Delta is the Tuktoyaktuk Coastal Plain.
 This ecozone includes the active portion of the Mackenzie River delta as well as uplands areas.